loft-demos/vcluster-platform-demo-app-template/docs/generator-argocd-webhook-cutover.md

-# Generator Argo Webhook Cutover
+# Generator Argo CD Webhook Cutover

-This repo now carries a dedicated declarative GitHub webhook path for the Argo CD instance installed in the Generator vCluster Platform vCluster.
+This repo now carries a dedicated declarative GitHub webhook path for the Argo CD CD instance installed in the Generator vCluster Platform vCluster.

 That Generator-specific path is separate from the existing